 Resident Responsibility with 24-hours of a confirmed case of bed bugs:

 - Pull all furniture at least 2 feet from the wall so that the pest control company can get around the room to do treatment.

 - Using the giant black plastic garbage bags provided to you by Residential Life, bag ALL clothing items in your room.
-This includes everything in your closet, under your bed, in dresser drawers, towels, curtains, bedding, everything.
+This includes everything in your wardrobe, under your bed, in dresser drawers, towels, curtains, bedding, everything.
 Please be sure to tightly tie the bag off and leave it in your room until you are ready to do your laundry.

 - Make sure you leave yourself enough clothes to last until the exterminator arrives, which should be no more than three days after official confirmation.
 Once the treatment has finished, all clothing not washed prior to treatment should be immediately bagged and washed.

 - Remove everything from under the beds, the dressers and nightstands, and the floor of the closets.

 - Any cardboard boxes must be removed from your room/apartment.
 They must be broken down and placed in garbage bags and disposed of in the garbage dumpster.

 - Items that cannot be washed or chemically treated shall be carefully cleaned and vacuumed by the residents, these items may include: books, alarm clocks, phones, lamps, desk accessories, etc. All suitcases, other luggage and furniture should be vacuumed thoroughly.
 Pay special attention to corners, crevices, and the underside of shelves.

 - Make sure to dispose of the vacuum bag or, if using a bagless vacuum, the contents outside in the dumpster immediately.